abuehrle/guestbook/README.md

 # Building a Continuous Deployment GitOps Pipeline to EKS

 This tutorial describes how to set up a basic GitOps deployment pipeline with Flux and GitHub actions.
-It uses the Kubernetes Guestbook application and also adapts a [GitHub Actions pipeline](https://github.com/github-developer/example-actions-flux-eks) originally developed by Jeremy Adams - @jpadamspdx and John Bohannon - @imjohnbo of GitHub.
+It uses the Kubernetes Guestbook application and also adapts a [GitHub Actions pipeline](https://github.com/github-developer/example-actions-flux-eks) originally developed by Jeremy Adams and John Bohannon of GitHub.

 ## What do we need for GitOps on AWS?